Cannabis enthusiast and student of the art of solventless extraction

 Increasing surface area is the name of the game, as this helps the hash dry more quickly and thoroughly.
 It also allows the dry cardboard to more effectively help wick away moisture from the wet hash.

 Close the lid of the pizza box and move to a cool, dark, and dry room.
-Target temperatures around 60 degrees Fahrenheit and under 50% relative humidity if possible.
-The hash can take up to one week to properly dry.
+Target temperatures around 55 degrees Fahrenheit and 35% relative humidity if possible.
+The hash can take from 2 to 10 days to dry.
+Check the hash for a dry, sandy texture that doesn't leave moisture when squeezed between the fingers.
+Good hash may be sticky but not damp.

 Cold Room Method